 What is a baby carrier?

 Baby carriers have literally been around for thousands of years, and other than the materials they are constructed with, not much has changed since people were hunting with stone tools and trying not to get stomped on by wooly mammoths (and here you thought you had it hard as a parent since your in-laws live out of town).
 Any typical baby carrier allows an adultto contain their squirming and wriggling bundle of joy close to their body so they can have better motility.
 In case you haven’t noticed, babies aren’t too great at keeping up with adults, yet somehow even more troublesome when it comes to running off hundreds of yards in the blink of an eye.
 A baby carrier is a great way to keep them close and give their little legs or knees and hands a break so you can get things done.
 A typical baby carrier utilizes a set of adjustable straps and a harness to keep them in place, either facing you or facing away.
 In antiquity, a baby might have been held on a backboard in a backpack type of setup.
+Side note: yes it’s possible to wear a front baby carrier with a baby in it and a backpack — even a totally sweet mens diaper backpack — at the same time … just put the baby carrier straps underneath the backpack straps, not the other way around, for safety’s sake.
 Today, we have ripstop nylon webbing, plastic, and foam rubber cushioning to replace animal hides and a plank of wood, but the concept is pretty much the same.
 It all transfers the weight of the baby or toddler to be incorporated with your center of gravity to keep them close, safe, and comfy.
 So comfy, in fact, that most of the time your baby will probably be snoozing in their carrier as you do all the heavy lifting.

 Why do I need a baby carrier?